Man looking at phone at desk and using debit card.

 • Block your content from search engines, so they’re only visible to your followers.
 Remember that any follower can screenshot what you write.

 • Don’t link your social media accounts.
-Anytime you link an account, you’re increasing the visibility of whatever you post across multiple platforms.
+Anytime you link an account, you increase the visibility of whatever you post across multiple platforms.
 Personal information that’s available in many places makes you more vulnerable to phishers.

-• Don’t post personal information that is commonly used for passwords or password security questions, like the name of your elementary school or first pet’s name.
+• Don’t post personal information that’s commonly used for passwords or password security questions, like the name of your elementary school or first pet’s name.
 Avoid posting about where you bank and shop.
 Even seemingly harmless facts can help scammers locate you.

 • Don’t post anything you don’t want the world to read.